 It is her passion and goal to contribute to the growing profession and field of child life support services; cultivate change within education and conversations societally that support the psychosocial, emotional and developmental needs of children and families, not only during life’s challenges, but during the everyday difficult places their lives inhabit; and to advocate for the importance of play in the lives of children.

 She and her husband Steven ’05 M.A./’10 M.Ed., reside in the Kankakee area and enjoy spending time with their families, along with supporting the vibrant community theatre organizations throughout the county together both onstage and offstage.
-Steven is the assistant principal at Hoopeston Area Middle School.
+Steven is the Dean of Students at Centennial High School in Champaign, Illinois.
 During her spare time, she enjoys baking, gardening, dancing and family cats.